 I tested the abilities of HideIPVPN's smart DNS, proxy server, and VPN service to see whether each of them could get me into popular video streaming sites.

 When accessing Netflix through the smart DNS service, I got the local library for my location, not for the country that I had nominated in the HideIPVPN app.
+However this service will enable you to unblock Youtube videos restricted in your region along with other sites that may be blocked in your country such as Facebook and Twitter.

 HideIPVPN offers a competent VPN solution and also includes alternative methods to get into regionally-restricted sites.
 This is a great service for those who want to watch streaming services from abroad.
 Unfortunately, none of the methods available was able to get me into an overseas version of Netflix.